Volunteer Firefighter Samuel McPaul was killed after high winds rolled several trucks - The Media Times

-A young volunteer firefighter was killed in a tragic bush fire fighting accident in southern New South Wales after a thread wind hit a truck he was traveling with last night.
+A young volunteer firefighter who was killed in a tragic bush fire fighting accident in southern New South Wales was recently married and was expecting his first child.

-Samuel McPaul, 28, was a passenger in the vehicle when the freak occurred
+Samuel McPaul, 28, was killed when the country fire department truck in which he rolled was hit by violent winds outside of Albury in the south of the state at around 5:50 p.m. yesterday.

+RFS Commissioner Shane Fitzsimmons choked when he paid tribute to Mr. McPaul at a media conference this morning and described the loss as “devastating”.

 “The thoughts of the service are directed at all family members, friends and brigade colleagues of the firefighter,” said the NSW Rural Fire Service yesterday.